 Gagosian is participating in Art Basel Hong Kong 2024 with a selection of works by international contemporary artists.
 The works on view, which embrace a dizzying variety of subjects and approaches, see the participating artists identify fresh ways to disrupt established histories of abstraction and figuration, and instill sculptural and painterly representations of the natural world with complex cultural significance.

-Download the full press release in English (PDF), Traditional Chinese (PDF) or Simplified Chinese (PDF)
+Download the full press release in English (PDF), Simplified Chinese (PDF) or Traditional Chinese (PDF)

 Gagosian’s booth at Art Basel Hong Kong 2024.
 Artwork, left to right: © Zeng Fanzhi, © Jonas Wood, © Sarah Sze.
 Photo: Ringo Cheung